-Parameters of Employee Empowerment The authority and responsibility that underlie employee empowerment must be fully articulated and communicated to employees.
-If an analysis of the guest flow reveals opportunities for a guest to question a billing amount, then the billing amount must be discussed.
+The authority and responsibility that underlie employee empowerment must be fully articulated and communicated to employees.
+If an analysis of the guest flow reveals opportunities for a guest to question a billing amount, then the billing amount needs to be discussed.
 If the amount in question is less than \$5, do cashiers have the authority to credit the guest account for that amount?
-Or the amount in question is less than \$25; do cashiers have the authority to credit the guest account for that amount?
-Or the amount in question rises to more than \$25; do cashiers have the authority to credit the guest account for that amount?
-Along with setting parameters for employee empowerment is
+What if the amount in question is less than \$25; do cashiers have the authority to credit the guest account for that amount?
+Or what if the amount in question rises to more than \$25; do cashiers have the authority to credit the guest account for that amount?
+Along with setting parameters for employee empowerment is a management feedback system that provides information on cashier financial activity and guest satisfaction.
+For example, a cumulative tally as well as individual tallies of a front desk clerk's authorization of refunding charges that have been disputed by guests should be reviewed by front office managers.
+Financial totals that exceed the parameters of employee empowerment should be questioned.